Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 - Claims for psychiatric harm including the exacerbation of pre-existing mental health conditions

-Jasper is the co-author (with Philip Havers KC) of the chapter on breach of duty in the forthcoming 5th edition of Principles of Medical Law (OUP, Laing & McHale eds.) and the author of the chapters on causation and inquests in the forthcoming 2nd edition of Clinical Negligence, A Practitioner’s Handbook (OUP).
+Jasper is the co-author (with Philip Havers KC) of the chapter on breach of duty in the 5th edition of Principles of Medical Law (OUP, Laing & McHale eds.) and the author of the chapters on causation and inquests in the 2nd edition of Clinical Negligence, A Practitioner’s Handbook (OUP).

 Jasper has experience advising on alternative causes of action arising out of medical treatment (for example claims under the Human Rights Act 1998 and in product liability).
 As a result of his training in commercial law, Jasper is also comfortable with cases involving private healthcare providers containing contractual elements.